Hearing and balance are closely connected functions of the inner ear.

 Our otolaryngology specialists work together to compassionately evaluate and treat all types of hearing and balance problems.
 They have experience in both common and rare conditions, including:

 If you have a balance disorder, your care will likely include vestibular exercise, a type of physical therapy that helps you regain balance.
 Dietary changes and certain medications may also be recommended.

 For those with unresolved hearing loss, assistive hearing devices may be recommended in certain situations to help with a person's specific needs, including:

 - Wake-up alarms that vibrate

 - Loud door bells

-Read more about these devices through
+Read more about these devices and others through audiology services.

 - Perforation of the eardrum

 - Congenital malformations, such as congenital aural atresia repairs and otosclerosis

 - The ossicles (three bones in the middle ear)